2018 - 2019 Oral histories

 Sinclair Black, an expert in urban design, architecture, and community advocacy projects, began his longtime teaching at UT in 1967 and has received recognitions for his work in private practice (member of the American Institute of Architects College of Fellows, Director Emeritus of Congress for New Urbanism Central Texas, winner of CNU Athena Medal in 2008, and Texas Society of Architects Lifetime Achievement Award in 2016).

-The Late Roberta Reed Crenshaw, interviewed in the 1980s, talks about her civic contributions: a founder of the Austin Environmental Council and Texas Nature Conservancy, helped beautify the city through her work on the Austin Parks Board and as a member of the National Recreation and Parks Association; as a donator of parkland; and as a founder of numerous cultural organizations including Ballet Austin, Preservation Austin, Austin History Center, Symphony Orchestra Society and Women’s Symphony League, Laguna Gloria, and Umlauf Sculpture Garden.
+The late Roberta Reed Crenshaw, interviewed in the 1980s, talks about her civic contributions: a founder of the Austin Environmental Council and Texas Nature Conservancy, helped beautify the city through her work on the Austin Parks Board and as a member of the National Recreation and Parks Association; as a donator of parkland; and as a founder of numerous cultural organizations including Ballet Austin, Preservation Austin, Austin History Center, Symphony Orchestra Society and Women’s Symphony League, Laguna Gloria, and Umlauf Sculpture Garden.
+(The media for this interview is available at the Austin History center)

 Travis Eckert talks about life growing up in Hyde Park in the 1930s through 1950s and shares humorous stories of the simpler life then; playing baseball at UT and professionally with the Chicago Cubs; his own successful insurance business; and distinctions (the oldest living member of First Methodist Church, key member of Young Men’s Business League Sunshine Camp and Sunshine Foundation).